wp-plugins/woocommerce-xml-csv-product-import/readme.txt

 * Import External/Affiliate products, Grouped products, and Variable products.

-* Import files from a URL or FTP server - Download and import files from external websites or FTP servers, even if they are password protected.
-FTP imports support wildcard patterns, i.e. *.xml, so for example you could download and import all XML files in a certain folder.
+* Import files from a URL - Download and import files from external websites, even if they are password protected with HTTP authentication.

 * Cron Job/Recurring Imports - WP All Import pro can check periodically check a file for updates, and add, edit, delete, and update the stock status of the imported products accordingly.